About Morris Construction

 Principal, AIA, President/CEO & Founder

-As Morris Construction’s principal and a licensed builder and architect, Robert “Buz” Morris has been building homes since 1992.
-Buz approaches his profession with a passion for superior construction, aesthetic appeal, flow, and quality.
-Buz knows from experience the value of having a committed architect manage the full scope of a construction project.
+As Morris Construction’s principal and a licensed builder and architect, Robert “Buz” Morris has been building new homes and renovating and restoring historic buildings since 1992.
+Buz approaches his profession with a passion for superior quality construction, aesthetic appeal, functionality and flow.
+Buz knows from experience the tremendous value of having a committed architect manage the full scope of a construction project.